Wildebeest Migration Safari - Western Corridor - 6 days (June)

 Driving through the park you'll also have the opportunity to see lions, leopards, cape buffalo, and a huge variety of antelopes.
 If you're particularly lucky, you might even see endangered animals such as the Greater Kudu or the Fringe-Eared Oryx.

 After your day's drive is done, you'll retire to your accommodation for the evening.

-DAY - TARANGIRE - SERENGETI CENTRAL
+DAY 2 - TARANGIRE NATIONAL PARK - SERENGETI CENTRAL

 We'll begin the day with the scenic drive towards the Serengeti.
 Along the way we'll pass through the mist-shrouded rainforests of the Ngorongoro Conservation Area where you might be lucky enough to glimpse cape buffalo, baboons, or even elephants and leopards in the dense undergrowth.